Wellmee/ITO/Plan.md

 ## Plan
+ * try something on public network
- * trustline + create token
+ * create token + trustline
  * Implement listing payments, paying from an account
- * try something on public network
  * ledger public key to file, so that I don't have to connect ledger everytime
  * Implement "Before ITO", with single signature, on testnet
  * The rest
+ * toml file a nechat si ho vystavit na webu

 ## Done
  * multisig lifecycle: